syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-to-Image-Conversion.md

 IWorksheet sheet = workbook.Worksheets[0];

-// Convert as bitmap.
+// Convert as bitmap
 Image image = sheet.ConvertToImage(1, 1, 10, 20);

 image.Save("Sample.png", ImageFormat.Png);

-// Converts and save as stream.
+// Converts and save as stream
 MemoryStream stream = new MemoryStream();

 sheet.ConvertToImage(1, 1, 10, 20, ImageType.Metafile, stream);

-//Save the workbook to disk.
+//Save the workbook to disk
 workbook.SaveAs("Sample.xlsx");

-//Close the workbook.
+//Close the workbook
 workbook.Close();

-//No exception will be thrown if there are unsaved workbooks. excelEngine.ThrowNotSavedOnDestroy = false;
+//No exception will be thrown if there are unsaved workbooks excelEngine.ThrowNotSavedOnDestroy = false;

 excelEngine.Dispose();